-The exhibition, named "Britain Meets the World 1714-1830," will be held at the Palace Museum in Beijing from March 9 to June 10.
+The exhibition named "Britain Meets the World 1714-1830" will be held at the Forbidden City, also known as the Palace Museum, in Beijing starting from March 9 to June 10.

 The exhibition will explore Britain's engagement with the world during the Georgian period when the nation was emerging as an international power.

 The three-month exhibition will showcase 111 artifacts from the British Museum, including paintings by Da Vinci, Michelangelo, and Raphael, many of which have never been exhibited outside of the British islands.

 The Palace Museum will also display 13 of its own collections during the exhibition.